nkueng/travelblog/vancouver/van3.md

 ---
 layout: default
 ---
 More than a month has passed since my [last report](./van2.md).
 In the meantime, temperatures in _Vancouver_ have been on the rise, putting an end to the _Winter Blues_.
 But my friend, _Gabriel_, and I couldn't just accept the melting fate of the snow and decided to head out for one last adventure in the big white.
-On a sunny afternoon, we loaded our skiing gear into a car and drove off to _Mt.
+On a cloud-free afternoon, we loaded our skiing gear into a car and drove off to _Mt.
 Seymour_.
 Like the other two peaks close to the city, _Mt.
 Seymour_ is equipped with a ski-lift, which we used for a couple of rides.
 Once we felt ready, we put skins on the skis and started our ascent.

 ![](./imgs/van3/van3_1.jpg)
 _Gabriel_ leaving behind Downtown _Vancouver_.